 In considering to launch a new business, (1) Check whether you have what it takes to be an entrepreneur.
 Determination coupled with a strong sense of ambition and a generous amount of self-belief are just a few of the traits you need to start up your business.
-(2) Be innovative – offer something new and different, it will definitely be a big advantage if you are not just a “me-too”.
-(3) Many entrepreneurs start businesses based on their hobbies (if you like reading, you may try to open a bookstore cum coffeeshop) or particular skills (computer programming – you might go for website development or computer rentals ala internet café).
-With your start-up capital of P60,000, you may opt for a small venture, with only family members/close friends to help you out.
+(2) Be innovative – offer something and , it will definitely be a big advantage if you are not just a “”.
+(3) Many entrepreneurs start businesses based on their (if you like reading, you may try to open a bookstore cum coffeeshop) or particular With your start-up capital of P60,000, you may opt for a small venture, with only family members/close friends to help you out.

 At least, you can negotiate for a later pay with them when your business hits off the grounds.